SteeltoeOSS/Home/README.md

 ## Engage, Contribute and Provide Feedback

-The Steeltoe project encourages contributions both by filing issues and through PRs.
+The Steeltoe project welcomes contributions both by filing issues and through PRs.

 Check out the [contributing](https://github.com/SteeltoeOSS/Home/project-docs/contributing.md) page to see how you can get involved and contribute to Steeltoe.

-Also its important to note, the Steeltoe project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/).
+Also its worth noting, the Steeltoe project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/).
 If you'd like more information, see the [.NET Foundation Code of Conduct](http://www.dotnetfoundation.org/code-of-conduct) write-up.

-## License
+## Licenses

 The Steeltoe project uses the [Apache 2](LICENSE) license for all of its code.
+See the [contribution licensing](https://github.com/SteeltoeOSS/Home/project-docs/contributing-license.md) document for more details.